Cris Luengo's Curriculum

 Employment

-While pursuing my PhD studies, I was employed for 1/4 of my time as a teacher at the Department of Applied Physics (later Applied Sciences) (2001–2003).
+While pursuing my PhD studies, I was employed for ¼ of my time as a teacher at the Department of Applied Physics (later Applied Sciences) (2001–2003).
 I designed and taught assorted hands-on computer courses, including an introduction to image analysis using the DIPimage toolbox for MATLAB.

 I then became Associate Professor at the Centre for Image Analysis (Uppsala, Sweden, 2008–2015), at the time a collaboration between Uppsala University (UU) and the Swedish University of Agricultural Sciences (SLU).
 My office was at the Department of Information Technology of UU, and my students came primarily from that department and the Engineering department.
+During this time I had 6 PhD students successfully defend their thesis, and advised a long list of MSc and undergraduate students.
+I collaborated with tons of researchers from across both universities, learning a lot about pathology, ophthalmology, material sciences, foresty, bees, …

 From 2015 to 2022 I worked at Flagship Biosciences Inc. (Broomfield, Colorado), where I developed the tools used internally to provide quantitative, actionable data from whole slide tissue images (pathology) in a clinical setting.
+This involved segmenting cells and muscle fibers, unmixing stains, aligning sections, and a whole lot of other interesting stuff.

 Software projects

 I’ve been involved with the DIPlib project since starting as a PhD student at Delft University of Technology in 1999.
-DIPlib is an extensive library of image analysis functionality, originally written in C. I created the DIPimage toolbox for MATLAB, which soon became DIPlib’s main interface.
+DIPlib is an extensive library of image analysis functionality, originally written in C. I created the DIPimage toolbox for MATLAB, which soon took over from SCIL-Image as DIPlib’s main interface.
 In 2014 I started pushing to port DIPlib to C++, and make it open source.
 I finally started work on this myself around 2016, eventually joined by some colleagues.
 DIPlib 3 is now a production-quality library in C++, much easier to use than the original C library.
 It comes with an interactive image viewer, C++ bindings to Bio-Formats to import images from just about any image file format, and Python bindings.

 Other publicly available projects are:

-• libics, the reference library for the ICS file format.
+- libics, the reference library for the ICS file format.

-• dox++, a Python program to generate documentation from comments in C++ source code, similar to Doxygen but much better.
+- dox++, a Python program to generate documentation from comments in C++ source code, similar to Doxygen but much better.
 I developed this to produce the DIPlib documentation.

-• mdx_math_svg, a Python-Markdown extension to render LaTeX equations as embedded SVG.
+- mdx_math_svg, a Python-Markdown extension to render LaTeX equations as embedded SVG.
 This plugin is used by dox++, and on this blog.

 Academic Activities